What to Know About the Average Settlement for a Rear-End Car Accident

 The injury could require thousands of dollars in medical treatment.
 While rare, rear-end crashes can cause injuries that leave a claimant with a permanent disability, or can even be fatal.

-3. Non-economic Losses Suffered in a Rear-End Crash
+3. Non-economic Losses Suffered in Rear-End Collisions

 Finally, injured victims have the legal right to recover financial support for the full value of their intangible damages.
 Non-economic losses, which are losses for things like the value of a claimant’s pain, suffering, and emotional distress, are also factored into settlement evaluations.
 If there aren’t serious injuries, it will be difficult to argue for significant damages.